github/docs/content/repositories/working-with-files/managing-files/navigating-files-with-the-new-code-view.md

 ## Using the symbols pane
 You can now quickly view and navigate between symbols such as functions or classes in your code with the symbols pane.
 You can search for a symbol in a single file, in all files in a repository, or even in all public repositories on {% data variables.product.prodname_dotcom %}.

+Symbol search is a feature of the new code search (beta).
+For more information, see "[Understanding GitHub Code Search (beta) syntax](/search-github/github-code-search/understanding-github-code-search-syntax#symbol-qualifier)."

 1. Select a repository, then navigate to a file containing symbols.
-1. To bring up the symbols pane, click {% octicon "code-square" aria-label="The code square icon" %}.
+2. To bring up the symbols pane, click {% octicon "code-square" aria-label="The code square icon" %}.

   ![Screenshot of the symbols pane icon in the new code view](/assets/images/help/repository/code-view-symbols-pane-icon.png)